loop

 Lisp loop macro, although intentionally much smaller in scope.
 The

-head of the loop should be a tuple that contains a sequence of either
+head of the loop should be a tuple that contains a sequence of

 binding :verb object/expression

-Where `binding` is a binding as passed to def, `:verb` is one of a
+where `binding` is a binding as passed to def, `:verb` is one of a

-is truthy.
+while it is truthy.

-* :range -- loop over a range.
+* `:range` -- loop over a range.
 The object should be a two-element

 tuple with a start and end value, and an optional positive step.